Restless Pursuits

 The Lamar Valley is Jody’s favorite place in the park.
 You’ll see lots of bison during this hike to the famous Lamar River.
 This trail is very long and you can hike for as long or as short as you would like.
 It is beautiful throughout!

-Unique Activities in Yellowstone National Park
+Unique Activities In Yellowstone National Park

-Visit the Park in the Winter
+Visit The Park In The Winter

 • Visiting Yellowstone in the winter is magical.
 Nordic skiing is Jody’s favorite thing to do.
 It’s so peaceful and beautiful, and the crowds and crowded parking lots are absent.
 It’s like having the park to yourself.